ucsf-wynton/wynton-website-hpc/docs/hpc/howto/clean-up-files.md

 </div>

-The most direct way to remove files and folder permanently is to use the `rm` command.
+The most direct way to remove files and folders permanently is to use the `rm` command.
 This removes the files immediately, which can be a rather slow process if you remove a large number of files.
 More importantly, using `rm` is irreversible -- there is no way to recover